-To accelerate the penetration and implementation of the Fujitsu Way and ensure the appropriateness of business operations, Fujitsu is promoting the implementation and evaluation of its internal control structure.
-This effort is led by the Fujitsu Way Promotion Council, which reports directly to the Management Council.
-In addition to the Fujitsu Way Promotion Council, three other groups were established directly under the Management Council and tasked with pursuing more robust and efficient business execution: the Risk Management Committee, the Compliance Committee and the Environmental Committee.
+To accelerate the implementation and entrenchment of the Fujitsu Way and to ensure the appropriateness of business operations, Fujitsu is promoting the development and evaluation of its internal control structure.
+This effort is led by the Fujitsu Way Promotion Council.
+In addition, two other groups were established and tasked with pursuing more robust and efficient business execution: the Risk Management & Compliance Committee and the Environmental Committee.
 The functions of each are described below: